pololu/arduino-ci/README.md

 # Usage

-`ci.rb` is executable.
-Run it directly from the directory of an Arduino library.
+Run `arduino-ci/ci` from the directory of an Arduino library.
 It will have a non-zero exit code if a compilation fails.

 # Customization